aleksigron/kokko/README.md

 [yaml-cpp](https://github.com/jbeder/yaml-cpp) is used to read and write YAML formatted asset files.

 [fmt](https://github.com/fmtlib/fmt) is used for logging formatting.

-[KTX](https://github.com/KhronosGroup/KTX-Software) is used to process textures to a runtime-friendly format.

 [Gohufont](https://github.com/hchargois/gohufont) is used for debug text rendering.